-Shutdown Question: Who's Out Of Touch With The American People?
+Both Parties Claim Public Support In Shutdown Struggle.
+Who's Out Of Touch?

 Ask Republicans about Democrats, or vice versa, and sooner or later you will hear: "They're out of touch with the American people."

-That statement was part of the soundtrack on Capitol Hill over the first weekend of the shutdown, repeated so often that one ceases to hear it.
+That statement was part of the soundtrack on Capitol Hill over the first weekend of the partial government shutdown, repeated so often that one ceases to hear it.

 It's an all-purpose way of condemning the hated "other" party.
-And it conveys the assumption that whoever is speaking is NOT out of touch with the American people.
+And it conveys the assumption that whoever is speaking is not out of touch with the American people.

 What seems clear in the midst of all the murk surrounding the latest government breakdown is that both parties have lost touch with the American people — or at least with the vast swath that finds Washington incomprehensible.